OJ/gobuster/README.md

 - Support TLS client certificates / mtl
 - support loading extensions from file
 - support fuzzing POST body and HTTP headers
+- new option to not canonicalize header names

 ## 3.2